okta/okta.github.io/_source/_posts/2017-03-30-react-okta-sign-in-widget.md

 ### Changelog

-* October 20, 2017: Changed npm install to latest version of widget and removed npm install at beginning.
+* October 20, 2017: Changed npm install to version 2.3.0 of widget and removed npm install at beginning.
 Also added instructions for fixing dependency issues in NPM.
 * October 17, 2017: Fixed bugs and added navbar instructions.
 * September 30, 2017: Updated "create an OIDC app" instructions for the [Okta Developer Console](/blog/2017/09/25/all-new-developer-console).
 Updated the widget reference to 2.1.0.